ctablex/core/packages/ctablex-table/docs/README.md

 ### HOW-IT-WORKS.md

-In-depth explanation of the internal architecture including the three-context system (Content, Part, Columns), two-phase rendering (column extraction and rendering), part-based rendering, data flow, component lifecycle, and performance considerations. **Read this for deep understanding of the internals.**
+In-depth explanation of the internal architecture including the context system (Content,  Columns), two-phase rendering (column extraction and rendering), part-based rendering, data flow, component lifecycle, and performance considerations. **Read this for deep understanding of the internals.**

 ## Related Documentation